Who is a member?

 The following are the MMA bills, listed by policy committee:

 Fiscal Policy Committee

-Local-option excise on alcohol for substance abuse prevention and public health programs (new)
+Local-option excise on alcohol for substance abuse prevention and public health programs (refile)

-The MMA bill would allow cities and towns to adopt a sales tax of up to 2 percent on the retail sale of alcoholic beverages, including sales in bars, restaurants, package stores and other non-pouring establishments.
+This bill would allow cities and towns to adopt a sales tax of up to 2% on the retail sale of alcoholic beverages, including sales in bars, restaurants, package stores and other non-pouring establishments.
 Approval would be by vote of the local legislative body.
 The revenue would be dedicated to help pay for local substance abuse and other public health programs.